 After a Google core update, rankings often fluctuate.
 To stay on top of these changes and understand their impact, make sure you’re regularly monitoring key SEO metrics:

-- Google Search Console: Keep track of changes in search performance, impressions, and click-through rates to gauge how the update is affecting your site.
+- Google Search Console: Track changes in search performance, impressions, and click-through rates to gauge how the update is affecting your site.

 - Google Analytics: Track user behavior, bounce rates, and time on page to identify potential areas of improvement in user experience.